isomerpages/ura-lkywcp/resources/features/_posts/2013-10-30-global-cities.md

 In developing economies, water supply and sewage infrastructure is often unable to keep pace with megacities’ population growth.
 “Cities have real problems discarding sewage and often do it improperly,” says Sassen.
 “In Denmark, however, they are already making plastic out of sewage.
 It’s a new vanguard in terms of environmental sustainability and we need more of these types of solutions to meet the needs of today’s cities,” asserts Sassen.

-“Global cities are characterised by a balance between their physical and social requirements and an appreciation of cities’ built-up and somewhat-restricted land space.
-Cities that harbour well-designed public spaces, amenities and transportation networks do so through consideration of the surrounding environment and well thought out urban planning.”
+> “Global cities are characterised by a balance between their physical and social requirements and an appreciation of cities’ built-up and somewhat-restricted land space.”

-Cities that speak
+#### **Cities that speak**

 Global cities are characterised by a balance between their physical and social requirements and an appreciation of cities’ built-up and somewhat-restricted land space.
 Cities that harbour well-designed public spaces, amenities and transportation networks do so through consideration of the surrounding environment and well thought out urban planning.

 Sassen labels this interaction between a city’s physical environment and its residents as “cities that talk back'.
 “If we pay attention to the physical spaces of cities and think carefully about what works and what does not, cities are talking to their planners.
 Think of this not in the talking sense, but more as an act of empowerment,” she explains.